 - When the file upload process has completed you will see a confirmation box with a “View >>” link.
 Click on this link and copy the URL from the browser address window.

 - Return to your article editing page and highlight the text that will anchor your link.

 - Click on the link tool in the editing menu and paste the copied URL into it and click on the return button.
 You should now have an active link to the resource file in your article.

 References are not required but would be appreciated.
 To add a reference simply enclose your reference text with double “(” at the beginning and double “)” at its end.
 Our software with replace this with a superscripted number which links to the reference material at the bottom of the page.
 The following is an example of a reference (1)the reference material.
 If your reference material is available online please include the URL in the reference text.
 Your reference format should conform to APA standards as outlined in the Publication Manual of the American Psychological Association (5th edition).

 An excerpt/abstract is required and should be no more that 200 words long.
 This will appear in place of the full article on lists and featured articles.

 Once the article has been published by the Editor it becomes visible to all members and open to public comment and discussion.
 Author(s) are encourage to respond to these comments and in fact to modify the article, mentioning sources of input, over time.
-You can reference a community member anywhere in your text by inserting the @username, for example @geglynn.
+You can reference a community member anywhere in your text by inserting the @username, for example @gglynn.
 This username can be found in the title bar of each member’s profile.
-Authors can choose to receive an email whenever a comment is received either daily or as a weekly digest.
+Authors can choose to receive an email whenever comments are received, or to receive daily or weekly digests.